 Apply the second and final coat of plaster to the wall(s).
 This one should be of a thinner consistency than the first one, so dilute the plaster mixture with some more water.
 Plaster a thin 2 mm layer on the wall and leave the material to slightly dry.

 Once the plaster is slightly dried, polish your work.
 Add some water to the walls using a spray gun.
 Make sure to spray the edges of the plaster and use the trowel to smoothen out the surface with inward strokes.
 Finish it off by running a clean float over the entire wall to flatten out any curves and bumps.
 When the plaster is completely dried, use some sanding paper to remove any excess material.

 Your wall(s) is now ready to be painted over or wallpapered if that’s what you prefer.
 Use undercoat to prime the surface before you apply paint.
 The same goes if you’re about to hang wallpaper, even though it may be best to use a wallpaper adhesive instead.
 Be certain to apply two coats of adhesive to prime and seal the surface.

 Photo from Shutterstock

 There you go!
 Even though plastering is a home project that most people prefer to leave to experts, follow our detailed step-by-step guide, and you’ll be plastering like a pro in no time.
+Seriously, you’ll take a look at your watch and realize almost no time has gone by!
 We hope that you enjoyed this informative article and you are ready to put it to practice.
 Good luck.